Brown-University-Library/DHDSsummer2021/01-July-6.md

 ### AntConc demonstration and exercise

 AntConc is a desktop concordance program developed by computational linguists, that can be used explore word usage in full text documents.
 If you haven't already, you can download it from [Laurence Anthony's Website](https://www.laurenceanthony.net/software/antconc/).
+The slides from the demonstration are [here](https://docs.google.com/presentation/d/1AZ_LSU_GmVoUWtb1WCzK1IE316peRtqdD19v0O6nkNQ/edit#slide=id.p).

 Some datasets to use with AntConc
 *  [Documenting the American South North American Slave Narratives dataset](https://docsouth.unc.edu/neh/)